 - Very chocolatey cake, moist, chewy, dense and almost brownie like

 - Pretty burgundy cake color with a moist yet tight crumb.
 Palatable aftertaste; frosting with light with cream cheese flavor, sugar crystalizes in solid layer on top of frosting

 - Very moist, nicely colored red cake with a light cocoa flavor.
 I enjoyed this!
 Frosting was more buttercream like with less cream cheese tang.
 I’d add more cream cheese if I were to make this frosting.

 - Cake was rich and moist, frosting was thicker and sweeter but not much flavor complexity.

 - Frosting is too sweet, like sugar icing–no flavor

 Zoe Bakes: a moist, plush chocolate cake with a beautifully soft and flavorful cream cheese frosting

 Our dark-horse contender, Zoe Bakes is the singular vegan cake in this batch of recipes!
-Her recipe (which is from Eileen Goudge’s Something Warm from the Oven) is an extremely simple recipe that uses no eggs and just water for additional liquid.
-(The protein/gluten in the flour react with the acid in the cocoa powder/lemon juice to mimic the structure usually lent by eggs).
-I paired Zoe’s red velvet birthday cake with this cream cheese frosting (for consistency with the other cakes), which uses the interesting addition of Lyle’s Golden Syrup and optional lemon extract (which I omitted).
+Her recipe (from Eileen Goudge’s Something Warm from the Oven) is an extremely simple recipe that uses no eggs and just water for additional liquid.
+The protein/gluten in the flour reacts with the acid in the cocoa powder/lemon juice to mimic the structure usually lent by eggs.
+I paired Zoe’s red velvet birthday cake with this cream cheese frosting for consistency with the other cakes.
+This frosting uses the interesting addition of Lyle’s Golden Syrup and optional lemon extract (which I omitted).

 - Hell yes!!
 Gives me chocolate, gives me moistness, gives me decadence.
 Even the color was gorgeous.
 Bonus, the cream cheese frosting has enough body to hold up to the sweetness of cake